-Other spellings of the name appearing in the written records are DECYMEE, DUCHMEIN, DUCHEMEIN, DUCEMAN, DUCHEMEN, DUCHIMINIA, and DUCHIMIN.
+Other spellings of the name appearing in the written records between 1693 and 1726 are DECYMEE, DUCHMEIN, DUCHEMEIN, DUCEMAN, DUCHEMEN, DUCHIMINIA, and DUCHIMIN.
 Samuel and his wife Cornelia had at least eight children, while Isaac and his wife Martha had no known descendants.
 Most of the descendants of Samuel settled in the Virginia counties of Westmoreland, King George, Essex, and Loudoun, but a large number migrated to Kentucky, Missouri, and points further West.

-This site presents information about the descendants of Samuel born prior to 1900, but the primary focus is on the line of descendants that include James Samuel Dishman (4th great grandson of Samuel) and his wife Betty Bell Grigsby Dishman, the grandparents of this writer.
-Included are transcriptions of important documents and narrative descriptions of the first seven generations of Dishmans that originally settled in the Northern Neck of Virginia.
+This site presents information about many of the descendants of Samuel Duchemin (Dishman), but the primary focus is on the line of descendants that include James Samuel (Sam) Dishman (4th great grandson of Samuel) and his wife Betty Bell Grigsby Dishman, the grandparents of this writer.
+Included are transcriptions of important documents related to the first seven generations of the Dishman family that originally settled in the Northern Neck of Virginia.
 Information on the related families of Grigsby, Suttle, McGinniss, Baker, and Triplett is also included.
-My criteria for deciding who to include on this site can be found here.

 The information presented on this site is the result of many years of research by members of the family.
-Much of the research was done by my uncle James Dallas Dishman of Lynchburg, Virginia, along with valuable contributions by genealogist William Anderson Hagey (1920-1999).
+Much of the Dishman research was done by my uncle James Dallas Dishman of Lynchburg, Virginia, along with valuable contributions by genealogist William Anderson Hagey (1920-1999).
 They followed in the footsteps of Samuel Roland Dishman (1871-1946), publisher of the earliest known Dishman genealogy chart.
+My criteria for deciding who to include on this site can be found here.